posit-dev/rsconnect-python/README.md

 - changes to gcc or libc libraries
 - changes to Python or R installations
 - switching from source to binary package repositories or vice versa
-- migrating from local content execution to remote content execution with Kubernetes

 > You may use the [`rsconnect content search`](#content-search) subcommand to help
 > identify high priority content items to build.